kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

     conda activate document-creation
     ```

-    > **Note:** If you encounter the **"Conda: command not found"** error after running this command, close your current CloudShell session, start a new Bash session, and then try running the commands of this **Step 6** again.
+    > **Note:** If you encounter the **"Conda: command not found"** error after running this command, close your current CloudShell session, start a new Bash session, and then try running the below mentioned commands and then commands of **Step 6** again.

     ```bash
     pip install --upgrade pip